nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_con_and_acc.md

 </tr>
 <tr>
 <td bgcolor="#dfefff"><b>FHIR-CC-01</b></td>
-<td>If a local system is not able to construct a coded entry to represent coded clinical information in a document, then the Message Specification will define the processing rules.</td>
+<td>If a local system is not able to construct a coded entry to represent coded clinical information in a document, then the Payload Implementation Guidance will define the processing rules.</td>
 <td bgcolor="#dfefff">Y</td>
 <td bgcolor="#dfefff">N</td>
 </tr>